Dr. Tyler Stitt, DVM, MPH&TM, BSc

 Specializing in artificial insemination and embryo transfer for Arabian horses, Dr. Gappan led advancements in equine reproductive services as the owner of Mohraty Clinic in Saudi Arabia.
 He is dedicated to advancing scientific knowledge in the field of equine reproductive medicine.

 Dr. Gappan holds a Provisional Supervised Active license with the College of Veterinarian’s of BC (CVBC), which means he can practice veterinary medicine under the supervision of a fully licensed veterinarian.
 He is on the wait list to sit the Certificate of Qualification exams under the National Examining Board, which once completed will grant him opportunity to apply for full registration with the CVBC.
 In the meantime, Dr. Gappan is actively increasing his knowledge in small animal and agriculture practice, reflecting a dedication to comprehensive veterinary care.
 Outside of work, Dr. Gappan enjoys basketball, swimming, and volunteering, showcasing a commitment to personal growth and community service.
-With strong communication skills and a passion for innovation, he is poised to make significant contributions to both equine and small animal veterinary medicine!
+With strong communication skills and a passion for innovation, he is poised to make significant contributions to both equine and small animal veterinary medicine.

-Katie Violette
+Katie

 Katie joined the WVS team in September 2022 as a Veterinary Assistant.
 She enjoys the endless learning opportunities working in the field provides, and values being part of a team dedicated to high-quality patient care.
 Katie especially enjoys working with horses and small animals, and takes pride in providing calm, compassionate support to both patients and clients.
 Outside of the clinic, she spends her free time in the garden, or taking her horse, Cash, out on adventures.